cmur2/dyndnsd/README.md

 The is currently one updater shipped with dyndnsd.rb `command_with_bind_zone` that writes out a zone file in BIND syntax onto the current system and invokes a user-supplied command afterwards that is assumed to trigger the DNS server (not necessarily BIND since it's zone files are read by other DNS servers too) to reload it's zone configuration.

+Because of the mechanisms used dyndnsd.rb is known to work only on *nix systems.

 ## General Usage

 Install the gem: